-Year Ei Decembe

-2010 2009

-Services provided by affiliates:

-Independent contractor services (SMS) \$ 16,052 \$ 10,820

-Field management services (SMSI) \$ 4,110 \$ 3,223

-Handheld computer leases (SMS) \$ 132 \$ 132

-Internet and software program consulting services (SIT) \$ - \$ 572

-ъ .
-21

-Accrued expenses due to affiliates (in thousands): Decembe

-2010 2009

-Total accrued expenses due to affiliates \$ 1,575 \$ 1,436
+Year Ended I December 31, 2011 2010 Services provided by affiliates: Field merchandiser services (SMS) \$ 17,555 \$ 16,052 Field management services (SMSI) \$ 4,283 \$ 4,110 Handheld computer leases (SMS) \$ 77 \$ 132 Total services provided by affiliates \$ 21,915 \$ 20,294 Accrued expenses due to affiliates (in thousands): Decemb 2011 2010 Total accrued expenses due to affiliates \$ 1,092 \$ 1,575

-In July 1999, SMF, SMS and SIT entered into a continuing software ownership agreement providing that each party independently owned an undivided share of and had the right to unilaterally license and exploit their "Business Manager" Internet job scheduling software (which had been jointly developed by such parties), and all related improvements, revisions, developments and documentation from time to time made or procured by any of them.
-In addition, SPAR Trademarks, Inc. ("STM"), SMS and SIT entered into separate continuing trademark licensing agreements whereby STM has granted non-exclusive royalty-free licenses to SIT and SMS (and through them to their commonly controlled subsidiaries and affiliates by sublicenses, including SMSI through SMS) for their continued use of the name "SPAR" and certain other trademarks and related rights transferred to STM, a wholly owned subsidiary of SGRP.
+In July 1999, SMF, SMS and SIT entered into a perpetual software ownership agreement providing that each party independently owned an undivided share of and had the right to unilaterally license and exploit their "Business Manager" Internet job scheduling software (which had been jointly developed by such parties), and all related improvements, revisions, developments and documentation from time to time voluntarily made or procured by any of them at its own expense.
+In addition, SPAR Trademarks, Inc. ("STM"), SMS and SIT entered into separate perpetual trademark licensing agreements whereby STM has granted non-exclusive royalty-free licenses to SIT and SMS (and through them to their commonly controlled subsidiaries and affiliates by sublicenses, including SMSI) for their continued use of the name "SPAR" and certain other trademarks and related rights of STM, a wholly owned subsidiary of SGRP.
+SMS and SMSI provide services to the Company, as described above, and SIT no longer provides services to the Company and does not compete with the Company.